 The Irony of Objections to Early Reading

 Most parents want to help their children learn to read, which is why they share books with them and get their children chanting the alphabet song.
 It’s also why wooden blocks with letters on, talking alphabet toys and other educational gadgets are so popular.

 The majority of parents who take their children’s education seriously expose them to letters and written words long before they start school.
-Few people have a problem with this, and virtually all child psychologists and educationalists encourage us to do it.

 So we don’t see why anyone should have a problem with a parent explaining to their child (in a simple, non-pressured way) that letters represent the spoken sounds in words, or showing them how different combinations of letters can make different words.